How to Use Copyrighted Music on YouTube & Avoid Claims

 In recent years, many new music licensing sites have emerged to help creators find and use copyrighted music on YouTube and across social media and podcasts.
 Even YouTube launched their own marketplace for music for creators.
 A simple search for “music for creators” will uncover for you the many options at your disposal.

-However, many of these “creator friendly” music sites have hidden rules and restrictions on how and when you can use the music buried into their user agreements
+However, many of these “creator friendly” music sites have hidden rules and restrictions on how and when you can use the music buried into their user agreements and song contracts.

 We’ve included below some of the most common restrictions to consider when using these music licensing sites: